Sir Peter Cosgrove, Ambassador

-I am very proud to support the work of East Timor Hearts Fund.
+I am very proud to be an ambassador for East Timor Hearts Fund.

 Timor-Leste is a cause that is close to my heart.
-In 1999-2000 I commanded the International Task Force East Timor, which played a central role in this emerging nation’s transition to independence.
+In 1999-2000 I commanded the International Task Force East Timor (InterFET) peacekeeping mission, which played a central role in this emerging nation’s transition to independence.
 I have taken a keen interest in our neighbour’s development since.

-– His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd), Governor-General of the Commonwealth of Australia
+– General the Honourable Sir Peter Cosgrove AK, CVO, MC (Ret’d), former Governor-General of Australia, former commander of InterFET (1999-2000)

 Anche Cabral, Ambassador